 The Uncovering Roman Carlisle is an ongoing community archaeology project, exploring and exhibiting Carlisle’s Roman Bathhouse.

-The project grew from humble beginnings when archaeologists from Wardell Armstrong LLP were commissioned by Carlisle Cricket Club to undertake an evaluation for a new Cricket Pavilion in 2017, and discovered a Roman Bathhouse, now the largest known building on Hadrian’s Wall.
+The project grew from humble beginnings when archaeologists from then Wardell Armstrong LLP (now SLR Consulting) were commissioned by Carlisle Cricket Club to undertake an evaluation for a new Cricket Pavilion in 2017, and discovered a Roman Bathhouse, now the largest known building on Hadrian’s Wall.

-Returning to the site every year since 2021, a partnership of Carlisle Cricket Club, Cumberland Council, Tullie, and Wardell Armstrong has brought hundreds of volunteers, The Diggers, to further explore the site, and to exhibit the discoveries to the world.
+Returning to the site every year since 2021, Uncovering Roman Carlisle has brought hundreds of volunteers, The Diggers, to further explore the site, study and conserve the finds, and to exhibit the discoveries to the world.

 How can you get involved?